The Jesus and Mary Chain: The 1990s

-Following the release of the 1995 compilation Hate Rock 'N' Roll, the Mary Chain parted ways with Blanco y Negro, their record label of over a decade, and re-signed to their original label Creation Records, and Sub Pop in America.
+After the release of the 1995 compilation Hate Rock 'N' Roll, the Mary Chain parted ways with Blanco y Negro, their record label of over a decade, and re-signed to their original label Creation Records, and Sub Pop in America.
 The band now included former Lush bassist Phil King.
 They then recorded 1998's Munki album, which would turn out to be their last before splitting the following year.
 Munki was commercially the least successful album the band released, peaking at number forty-seven in the UK Album Chart.
-The album featured the Reid's sister Linda, who sang on the track "Mo Tucker" as well as vocals from Hope Sandoval on "Perfume".
+The album featured the Reids' sister Linda, who sang on the track "Mo Tucker" as well as vocals from Hope Sandoval on "Perfume".

+Disbandment

-Though it was not until October 1999 that the split was made official, on 12 September 1998, William had a falling out in the tour bus with guitarist Ben Lurie before they were to play a sold out performance at the famous Los Angeles House of Blues.
+Though it was not until October 1999 that the split was made official, on 12 September 1998, William had a falling out in the tour bus with Lurie, the guitarist, before they were to play a sold out performance at the famous Los Angeles House of Blues.
 Jim appeared onstage apparently drunk and barely able to stand or sing.
 William walked offstage about 15 minutes into their set, and the show ended.
 The audience was later refunded the price of their tickets.
 The band finished up their U.S. and Japanese dates without William, but from that point, it was clear that the band was at its end.
 Jim Reid said in 2006 of the tension between himself and William: "After each tour we wanted to kill each other, and after the final tour we tried".
+On the final night of the tour in Providence, Rhode Island, the band's promoter ran off with the money and the band reportedly got in a fight with the cast of the show Riverdance.